LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-mvc/starter-code-review/index.md

 in the table.
 However, this option doesn’t work yet, and you will fully implement the constructor as you work on this project.

-At the top of `ListController` is a constructor that populates `ColumnChoices` and `TableChoices` with values.
+At the top of `ListController` are static Dictionaries that populate `ColumnChoices` and `TableChoices` with values respectively.
 These Dictionaries play the same role as in the console app, which is to provide a centralized collection of the different *List* and *Search* options presented throughout the user interface.